English Setter: In competitions

 The field type and show type English Setter look very different, even though they are the same breed.
 Field type setters are often smaller and are seen with less feathering and usually more distinctive spotting than show type setters.
 Both traits are beneficial in the field: less feathering makes getting burs out of their coat easier and the spotting makes them easier to see in the field.

 English Setters are classified within the gundog group in the UK and the Sporting group in America and Canada.
 The FCI place them in section 2, British and Irish Pointers and Setters, of Group 7.

 In the English Setter breed, compared to other breeds, there are very few Dual Champions.
 The Kennel Club have four champion titles available to be achieved by setters competing in the UK.
 These are Show Champion (Sh Ch) which is awarded to dogs who have won three Challenge Certificates (CCs) under three different judges with at least one CC won after 12 months of age; Champion (Ch) is the title gained by dogs who have won a Sh Ch title plus a field trial award, Diploma of Merit or a Show Gundog Working Certificate; Field Trial Champion (Ft Ch) means the dog has won a pointer or setter open stake or two first prizes at two different stakes under two different A Panel judges.
 There must be no less than 16 runners entered; and a Dual Champion – the highest award available to setters – is a dog who has achieved the titles of Show Champion and Field Trial Champion.

 An English Setter called "Countess" was the first gun dog to ever attain a Dual Champion title.
 She was sired by Dash 2nd and her dam was Moll 3rd.
 Her breeder was Laverack, who sold her to Sam Lang; he in turn passed her on to Llewellin in whose name she was entered in field trials.

 In the U.K., the breed has been successful at Crufts and secured the award of Best in Show in 1964, 1977 and 1988.
 At the Westminster show in America an English Setter won the Best in Show title in 1938.
-He was only 11 months old and at his very first show.
+He was only 11 months old and at his first show.
 This was before entry to the show was restricted to Champions in 1992.
 As of 2013, he is the only setter to achieve Best in Show at Westminster since the award of Best in Show started to be made in 1907.